Burhan-Ahmed2004/IOT-Based-Hen-Farm/README.md

 Flash the board, open the serial monitor at 115200, and confirm the readings look sane before connecting anything to mains.

-> **[confirm]** Library names and the actual config mechanism.

 ---

 ## The app

-**[fill]** What it is built with, what it shows, and how it authenticates.
-Screenshot or a short clip here would do more than the description.
+The controller pushes every reading to the Firebase Realtime Database, and the companion mobile app subscribes to that same tree.
+Because Firebase pushes changes rather than being polled, the app shows the shed's current state within a second or so of the sensor reading it, and raises an alert when a value sits outside its range.

+Keeping all the decision-making on the device rather than in the app is deliberate.
+The app observes and notifies; it never holds a control loop.
+That means the shed keeps feeding, watering and venting itself whether or not a phone is connected, or a network is even present.

 ---

 ## Safety

-The fan and the water valve switch mains-adjacent loads through relays.
+The fan and the pump switch mains-adjacent loads through relays.
 Two rules:

 - Wire and test the low-voltage side completely before anything is connected to mains.
 - The relay module must be optically isolated, and mains wiring should be enclosed and out of